-As the holidays approached in 1958, Mrs. Henry J. Kaiser started letting the word get back to her industrialist husband that what she wanted most for Christmas that year year was — a truck.
+As the holidays approached in 1958, Alyce "Ale" Kaiser let the word get back to her industrialist husband that what she wanted most for Christmas that year was a truck.

 Henry J. Kaiser may have been a bold man of action and an international industrialist leader, but he was also a devoted husband.
 So it should come as no surprise that he was perfectly happy to break with 1950s gender-stereotyped gift giving by buying his wife a pink truck for Christmas.